The trick is to allow it

 “The lotus is the most beautiful flower, whose petals open one by one.
 But it will only grow in the mud.
 In order to grow and gain wisdom, first you must have the mud — the obstacles of life and its suffering. ...
 The mud speaks of the common ground that humans share, no matter what our stations in life. ...
 Whether we have it all or we have nothing, we are all faced with the same obstacles: sadness, loss, illness, dying and death.
 If we are to strive as human beings to gain more wisdom, more kindness and more compassion, we must have the intention to grow as a lotus and open each petal one by one. ” — Goldie Hawn

-Pop quiz: when was the last time you acknowledged and appreciated yourself?
+Now for a question: when was the last time you acknowledged and appreciated yourself?
 That's right: you.
-Not your spouse, not your children, and not your boss, coworkers, or friends.
+Not your spouse, not your children, friends, boss, or coworkers.
 Just you.

 Nurture is a form of self-care.
 It is the process of caring for and encouraging the growth or development of someone or something.
 Self-acknowledgment and self-appreciation are forms of nurture.
 They are what give you the insights and awareness to move forward toward higher goals and accomplishments.